uthcode/learntosolveit/source/cprogramming/chapter8/ex_8.8_bfree.rst

 This program manages the memory blocks, takes care of the alignment, and for the smaller memory blocks it maintains a wtbfree method that helps align smaller memory blocks.

+This memory allocation program is simliar how to parking lot orchestrator can allocate park spots for regular sized cars and smaller vehicles like bikes, and it will squeeze the spots together to make room for bigger car or additional small sized bikes.